How to Rent Your Home for Movies

 Filming in Our Kitchen

-In the movie, there is a Thanksgiving scene that takes place on our back porch.
+In the movie, a Thanksgiving scene takes place on our back porch.

 Thanksgiving Scene